The Affiliate Artist Program is drawing to a close, and the 2020–21 cohort—to be announced early November 2020—will be its last.

 - One complimentary dinner in the Mess Hall each week, and discounts on any additional (March to December)

 - Participation in monthly “Show and Tell” nights and support for casual artist gatherings

 - Discounts on Public Events at Headlands

 - Become part of Headlands Alumni Network

 - Artists living in the San Francisco Bay Area who will not be enrolled in an academic program at the time Affiliate Program takes place

-- Former Headlands’ Affiliates may not apply within two years (after three year term)
+- Former Headlands’ Affiliates may not apply within two years (after completing a three year term)